-The writing on the Brexit wall is becoming clearer and the reality is that come January 2021, motorhome travel in Europe will be inexorably changed.
+Now Brexit is done and dusted and there is an agreement in place, we know that come January 2021, motorhome travel in Europe will be inexorably changed.
 Find out what taking a motorhome to Europe after Brexit will look like and how you can still travel long term on the continent.

 What is the Schengen Area?